No application fees through 2024 for certificates and degrees!

 The UVA BIS Dean’s Scholarship is a one-time scholarship for incoming students to the Bachelor of Interdisciplinary Studies (BIS) degree completion program.
-The Scholarship will award each recipient up to $2,500.
-The first round of scholarships will be awarded for Spring 2018 admission.
-Individuals who submit an application to BIS by November 1, 2017 and are accepted for admission for Spring 2018 will be considered.
+These scholarships help students pay for tuition, fees or other costs of attendance in their first semester of the BIS program.
+The scholarship will award each recipient up to $2,500.
+Individuals who apply to the BIS program and are accepted for admission will be considered.
 A separate scholarship application is not required.
-Scholarship recipients will be selected based on their BIS application essay, as well as the overall strength of their application in demonstrating potential for success in the program.
-Individuals must be Virginia residents, or be eligible for in-state educational privileges.
+This is a merit-based scholarship, and recipients are selected based on their BIS application essays and the overall strength of their application in demonstrating potential for success in the program.

 Osher Reentry Scholarship

 Supported by a generous gift from The Bernard Osher Foundation, Osher Reentry Scholarships are available to reentry students enrolled in the Bachelor of Interdisciplinary Studies (BIS) with a significant gap in the pursuit of their undergraduate degree.
 Minimum qualifications include:

 Student must complete a scholarship application form, and include a short statement (200-400 words) describing why their college experience was interrupted, their reasons for reentering to complete their undergraduate degree, and their aspirations upon graduation.

 For more information, please contact Donna Jennings, 434.982.5246 or [email protected].

 UVA BPHM Dean’s Scholarship